desko27/react-call/README.md

 })
 ```

-But that's just an idea.
+But it's just another idea.
 It all depends on what you're building.
-The only thing `react-call` does is let you call components imperatively ⚛️ 📡 but it doesn't get in the way of your stuff!
+The only thing `react-call` does is let you call components imperatively ⚛️ 📡

 # Errors